BrandonTsai/study-notes/02_GO/index.md

 11: Error Handling and Panic Recovery
 - Handling errors with the error type
 - Recovering from panics with defer and recover
+- Error Handling Best Practices
+  - Effective error handling strategies in Go
+  - Using the errors package and error wrapping

-Logging and Debugging
+12: Logging and Debugging
 - Logging techniques in Go
 - Debugging and troubleshooting Go code

+13: Module and Package Management

-File I/O and Serialization
+14: File I/O and Serialization
 - Reading from and writing to files
 - JSON and XML serialization/deserialization
 - Go Template

-Testing and Benchmarking
+15: Improve Code Quality
 - Writing unit tests in Go
 - Profiling and benchmarking code

-Error Handling Best Practices
-- Effective error handling strategies in Go
-- Using the errors package and error wrapping
+- Security checking tool

 Working with RESTful APIs
 - Making HTTP requests with the net/http package